uf-icbr-bioinformatics/cellClassifier/README.md

   -p P   | Set the P-value threshold for signature matching to P (default: 0.05).
   -c C   | Column containing gene names in input file (default: 1).
   -n N   | Total number of genes considered (default: number of genes in database).
+  -s     | Sort output by score rather than P-value (see Output section).
   -X     | Enable cellranger mode.
-See the Cellranger Support section.
+See the [Cellranger Support](#cellranger-support) section.
   -Xp P  | Set P-value threshold for cellranger file to P (default: 0.05).
   -Xfc F | Set fold change threshold for cellranger file to F (default: 2).